x0lg0n/FeedMind-customer_feedback_analysis_system/README.md

-# Intelligent Customer Feedback Analysis System
+# FeedMind Intelligent Customer Feedback Analysis System

 This project implements an AI-based system that analyzes, summarizes, and predicts customer sentiment from feedback data collected through various sources such as emails, chat logs, and social media comments.